AntaresSimulatorTeam/antares-xpansion/docs/user-guide/2-Launching-an-Antares-Xpansion-optimization.md

 `candidates.ini` and `settings.ini` files are set up, investment optimization can be done with the package.

-Antares-Xpansion include an experimental human-machine interface but it's optimatly used as a command line prompt.
+Antares-Xpansion include an experimental graphical interface but it's optimatly used as a command line prompt.
 # Command line usages
 1. Open a Command Prompt in the `antaresXpansion-x.y.z-win64` folder